Overview of Program

 - Find a second reader.
 (Again,verbal confirmation is fine.
 If you're not sure whom to ask, see if your thesis director can suggest someone.)

 - Draft your senior thesis proposal, and email it to your director and second reader for their sign-off.
-Consult the Senior Thesis handbook or the Thesis Application System for more information about what to include in your proposal.
+Consult the Senior Thesis Handbook or the Thesis Application System for more information about what to include in your proposal.

 - Once you revise your proposal to your director and second reader's liking, upload it to the senior thesis system; log into the system via the tab "Thesis Application System" at the top of the page.
 Note: within this system, you'll be asked to enter the email address of your third reader.
-Please ignore that, since Meg will assign you a third, outside reader for your thesis committee.
+Please ignore that, since Lauren will assign you a third, outside reader for your thesis committee.

-- Please read over the senior thesis handbook.
-It's not the most exciting read, but it will help explain many things that you might have questions about.
+- Please read over the Senior Thesis Handbook It's not the most exciting read, but it will help explain many things that you might have questions about.